30 ways for how to make your home look expensive and intentional the easy way without costing you the high end designer bucks.

 It’s amazing how taking basic cabinets and adding unique knobs can create major wow factor.

 Add some interesting drawer pulls to a plain dresser.
 Or swap out your doorknobs around the house for ones with a vintage (or ultra modern) vibe.
 Those small details make such a difference.

 If you really want to know how to make your house look expensive for totally free, decluttering doesn’t cost a thing.
 This is especially important in small spaces.

 You don’t necessarily have to be a minimalist, but the goal should be to make a “home” for every item in a room.
 You don’t even have to be an interior designer to improve your space in that way.

 Creating colorful, eclectic, quirky gallery walls is so much fun, but if your goal is to create the illusion of “high end”, scaling back on the variety of colors, shapes, and textures achieves that luxe room look.

 Choose art or photos that are within a similar color palette.
 Incorporate frames that are similar (or identical) in size and shape.
 Arrange them in a geometric layout like a grid or stair step.

 The more uniform and symmetrical the art and layout, the more streamlined your gallery wall will look.

 7. Add Flowers or Plants

-Every room needs at least a couple of plants or flowers for adding some life to a space.
+Every room needs at least a couple of plants or fresh flowers (or faux) for adding some life to a space.
 Think spa.
 Greenery just adds that little bit of zen to a room.